quicwg/base-drafts/draft-ietf-quic-http.md

 as a number of bytes in the SETTINGS_MAX_FIELD_SECTION_SIZE parameter.
 An implementation that has received this parameter SHOULD NOT send an HTTP message header that exceeds the indicated size, as the peer will likely refuse to process it.
-However, because this limit is applied at each hop, messages below this limit are not guaranteed to be accepted.
+However, an HTTP message can traverse one or more intermediaries (see Section 3.7 of {{!SEMANTICS}}) before reaching the origin server.
+Because this limit is applied separately by each implementation which processes the message, messages below this limit are not guaranteed to be accepted.

 ### Request Cancellation and Rejection {#request-cancellation}